Do you want to work with children in a classroom?

 Work Placement Support

 MCIE Work-placement Officers will facilitate the work placement for students into an education environment.

 - Working with Children Check

-Successful completion of this course requires students to complete 17 units of competency in total (14 core units plus 5 elective units).
-The course is delivered over 36 weeks with 7.5 hours of training including unit delivery and undertaking unit related activities and research work.
+Successful completion of this course requires students to complete 17 units of competency in total (12 core plus 5 electives).
+This course is delivered over 36 sessions with 7.5 hours of training including unit delivery and undertaking unit related activities and research work.
 There is a mandated requirement of 100 work placement hours to be undertaken as part of this course requirement.

 CHCECE006 Support behaviour of children and young people